lroos/gpt-researcher/samples/acquisitions-role.md

 ## Conclusion: Concrete Opinion and Strategic Imperatives

-Based on the synthesis of current market data and best practices, a senior acquisition manager at Agree Realty Corp must adopt a rigorous, data-driven, and multi-source approach to research.
+Based on the synthesis of current market data and best practices, a senior acquisition manager at a net lease REIT must adopt a rigorous, data-driven, and multi-source approach to research.
 The most successful acquisitions in 2025 will be those that:

 - Anchor assets with top-performing, creditworthy tenants in growth sectors (e.g., health and wellness, experiential retail)
 - Prioritize locations with strong demographic tailwinds, high walkability, and community engagement
 - Secure assets with robust ESG credentials and favorable lease structures (NNN, long term, escalations)
 - Continuously monitor macro-economic shifts, particularly interest rates and consumer sentiment, to adjust underwriting and risk models

 Automation of this process is feasible and highly desirable, provided the agent is programmed to prioritize recent, reliable sources and synthesize multi-dimensional data into actionable insights.
-This will ensure Agree Realty Corp continues to outperform in the evolving net lease retail landscape.
+This will ensure the REIT continues to outperform in the evolving net lease retail landscape.